Valentin-alix/Bot-Dofus-Mitm/README.md

 ![sniffer](./docs/screenshots/sniffer_interface.png)

 ## Disclaimer
-This script is provided for educational and informational purposes only.
+This repository is provided for educational and informational purposes only.
 It was created just for fun.
-The author is not responsible for any misuse or violation of terms of service resulting from the use of this script.
-Always stick to terms of service of website you're using.
+The author is not responsible for any misuse or violation of terms of service resulting from the use of this repository.